n-rosi/Scientific-Machine-Learning/_build/html/_sources/README.md

 mamba -c conda-forge deepxde
 ```

-these library allow to run all notebooks.
+these library allow to run all notebooks in this repository.

 --------------------------------------------------------------------------------
+## Build jupyter book

 Install `jupyter-book`:
 ```